ATOM: AdapTive and OptiMized dynamic temporal knowledge graph construction using LLMs: Limitations

 \section{Limitations}

 \texttt{ATOM} has some limitations that warrant consideration.
-First, the atomic fact decomposition can introduce error propagation: the LLM may generate inferred facts not present in the source text, leading to increased hallucination rates, and may fail to properly assign temporal information to atomic facts, resulting in temporal omissions in the extracted 5-tuples (Section \ref{sec-quality}).
+First, the atomic fact decomposition can introduce error propagation: the LLM may generate inferred facts not present in the source text, leading to increased hallucination, and may fail to properly assign temporal information to atomic facts, resulting in a decrease in the factual-temporal precision (Section~\ref{sec-quality}).
 A potential improvement consists of fine-tuning an LLM model specifically for this task.
 Second, the distance-metric-based merging approach, while scalable and efficient, can occasionally merge semantically distinct named entities that exhibit high similarity (e.g., \texttt{gpt-5:model} and \texttt{gpt-3.5:model}).
 A supervised entity/relation resolution classifier trained on labeled entity pairs could replace the threshold-based approach.
+Third, \texttt{ATOM} entails higher costs than direct extraction (Table~\ref{tab:cost_estimation_detailed} in the Appendices) due to the added decomposition step and the increased output tokens required to maintain high exhaustivity.
+This cost could be mitigated by using or fine-tuning open-weight models specifically for extracting 5-tuples from atomic facts.